wangyu-/Degausser/README.md

 In the future we might use this space to discuss some of the file formats, but otherwise feel free to check out the Releases.

-new features in this repo(degausser3ds only):
+# new features in this repo(degausser3ds only):

-1.import songs as custom (so that it will be edit-able in game)
+1. import songs as custom (so that it will be edit-able in game)

-2.dump specific songs(instead of all)
+2. dump specific songs(instead of all)

-3.delete specific songs
+3. delete specific songs

-4.dump a songlist(do not dump BBP files)
+4. dump a songlist(do not dump BBP files)

-how to use degausser3ds(for cfw user):
+# how to use degausser3ds(for cfw user):

-1.get hblauncher_loader.cia and install https://github.com/yellows8/hblauncher_loader/releases
+1. get hblauncher_loader.cia and install https://github.com/yellows8/hblauncher_loader/releases

-2.put degausser3ds.3dsx degausser3ds.smdh into SDCARD:\3DS\degausser3ds\
+2. put degausser3ds.3dsx degausser3ds.smdh into SDCARD:\3DS\degausser3ds\

  then follower the instructions